-I make these with either gluten free oats or buckwheat flakes.
-I find the oats add more texture whereas the buckwheat is a little softer so a slightly easier for those without a full set of teeth.
+I make these with either gluten-free oats or buckwheat flakes.
+I find the oats add more texture whereas the buckwheat is a little softer so slightly easier for those without a full set of teeth.
 This recipe makes 10 cookies.

 Oat and Raisin Bars

 - 200 g Gluten Free Oats or Buckwheat Flakes

 - 80 g Raisins

 - 1 tbsp Almond Butter

 - 1 tsp Cinnamon optional